 The bankers have arranged to create these play money funds out of nothing but the confidence of the borrowers.
 We have been duped into thinking that the funny money was real because we got to purchase real assets with it.

-However, now that the financial plug is being pulled and we cannot generate enough funds to pay for the loan and the interest, as well as necessities like food and utilities, and now that the anchor assets like real estate are not worth as much as when we got the loans, our economy is in deep debt trouble.
+However, now that the financial plug is being pulled and we cannot generate enough funds to pay for either the loans or the interest, as well as necessities like food and utilities, and now that a growing number of anchor assets like real estate are not worth as much as when we got the loans, our economy is in deep debt trouble.

 Add to the debt bubble the additional game of the derivatives market, in which even the big banking institutions are exposed to trillions of dollars of obligations with little or no security, and it is clear that we are on the verge of a financial crash.

 Derivatives are speculative pseudo-securities used to hedge financial positions.
 They have turned Wall Street and London into giant gambling casinos with the world economy at stake.
-For examples, derivatives were involved in the AIG crisis, the 2008 crash and subsequent bailouts, and the MF Global collapse.
+For examples, derivatives were involved in the AIG crisis, the Lehman Brothers failure, the 2008 crash and subsequent bailouts, and the MF Global collapse.

 California has already released thousands of prisoners early in addition to cutting state jobs.
 Teachers and other public union members in many states are rallying to preserve their collective bargaining power.
 They are starting to realize that the cuts that are coming are likely to be MAJOR.
 (How many Californians know about "Calexit" and the meetings of officials and a diverse group of activists to plan California's exit from the United States?)

 A whole lot of people have gradually come to the end of their unemployment compensation.
 Other government support programs are being cut as well.
 This is taking another big bite out of the purchasing power of the populace.
 Less to spend - less sales of goods - less work - less jobs - less income - and so forth.

 Many people are starting to realize that things are getting worse rather than better.
-The repeated terrible tumbles in the stock market between new highs and terrible tumbles in the last several years tell us that the money managers have figured out that the real long term outlook is POOR.
-Another major crash is likely to come before long.
+The repeated volatility in the stock market between new highs and terrible tumbles in the last several years, tells us that the money managers have figured out that the real long term outlook for stocks is POOR.
+Another major drop is likely to come before long.
 Meanwhile, insiders are harvesting profits on changes up and down.

 Pension programs, both private and public, are vastly under-funded with many in deep doo-doo.
 Low interest rates have meant that pensions have not grown as needed to sustain their payouts in the future.
 Now there are secret government discussions of taxing or fully confiscating various retirement funds, including 401K's and IRA's.

-Retirement assets took a huge hit in the crash of 2008, then recovered somewhat.
-With the latest crash, some "retirement" funds were harmed again, but an even worse loss is almost certainly coming.
+Retirement assets took a huge hit in the crash of 2008, then eventually recovered somewhat.
+With subsequent downturns, some "retirement" funds were harmed again depending on the exposure, but a much worse loss is almost certainly coming.

-The artificially low interest rates have sustained high bond prices for governments and banks to maintain their reserve requirements and pad their balance sheets.
-Inflation and low yield has begun to force interest rates higher, so bond prices are declining.
+The artificially low interest rates had sustained high bond prices for governments and banks to maintain their reserve requirements and pad their balance sheets.
+As inflation and low yield force interest rates higher, bond prices decline.

 The solvency crisis will soon be exposed dramatically.
-With the FED publicly claiming to be ceasing the purchase of U.S. Treasury debt, who will buy it?
-The FED has been pretty much the only one doing so lately.
-The paper markets, especially bonds, derivatives, and certain options contracts,) are bound to fall.
-Many stocks will suffer as well.
-So will a lot of banks.
+With the FED publicly claiming to have wound down the purchase of U.S. Treasury debt, who will buy it?
+The FED had been pretty much the only one doing so lately.
+The paper markets, especially bonds, derivatives, and certain options contracts, are bound to fall at some point.
+Many stocks will suffer as well, especially so with a lot of banks.